-There was no visual inspection of the premises; however, a meeting took place with relevant staff members to discuss the PFE standards.
+There was no visual inspection of the premises however, a meeting took place with relevant staff members to discuss the PFE standards.
+A powerpoint presentation of the areas where human tissue is stored was shared during the assessment.

-Photographs of storage areas were shared.

 Audit of records